pudly/schmopera-hugo/content/articles/freedom-ride.md

 **Tazewell Thompson**: It tells a true story using fictional characters.
 It presents what is believably perhaps one of many dozens of personal stories that occurred during the summer of 1961 in relation to desegregating the Greyhound and Trailways bus system in the Deep South.

-**Lydiya Yankovskaya**: Dan really understands vocal writing.
+**Lidiya Yankovskaya**: Dan really understands vocal writing.
 He uses the voice effectively to portray a variety of characters, driving the action forward with the music and allowing every word to shine through clearly, while remaining unafraid to push the boundaries of what the voice can do.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1571844380/media/2019/10/FreedomRide3_tallzs.jpg){{% /md %}}